Linear algebra basics

 - Label the axes clearly (e.g., “Number of Layers” vs. “Computation Time (seconds)”) and include a legend indicating which curve corresponds to which method.

 - Analyze the scaling behavior.
-Try analytically derive the scaling of the methods and compare it with the experimental results.
+Try to analytically derive the scaling of the methods and compare it with the experimental results.

 [15 points] We can use automatic differentiation not only to calculate necessary gradients but also for tuning hyperparameters of the algorithm like learning rate in gradient descent (with gradient descent 🤯).
 Suppose, we have the following function f(x) = \frac{1}{2}\Vert x\Vert^2, select a random point x_0 \in \mathbb{B}^{1000} = \{0 \leq x_i \leq 1 \mid \forall i\}.
 Consider 10 steps of the gradient descent starting from the point x_0: x_{k+1} = x_k - \alpha_k \nabla f(x_k) Your goal in this problem is to write the function, that takes 10 scalar values \alpha_i and return the result of the gradient descent on function L = f(x_{10}).
 And optimize this function using gradient descent on \alpha \in \mathbb{R}^{10}.
 Suppose that each of 10 components of \alpha is uniformly distributed on [0; 0.1]. \alpha_{k+1} = \alpha_k - \beta \frac{\partial L}{\partial \alpha} Choose any constant \beta and the number of steps you need.
 Describe the obtained results.
 How would you understand, that the obtained schedule (\alpha \in \mathbb{R}^{10}) becomes better than it was at the start?
 How do you check numerically local optimality in this problem?